2016 Formula 1 Abu Dhabi Grand Prix

 At 2009 Abu Dhabi Grand prix, for the first time in Formula 1 history, a race was scheduled to start in daylight and end during night-time.
 The race was started approximately one hour before sunset.
 The permanent lighting system was turned on from the start of the race to ensure a seamless transition from daylight to dark.

-The world’s largest indoor theme park, Ferrari World Abu Dhabi, is also located on Yas Island.
+The world's largest indoor theme park, Ferrari World Abu Dhabi, is also located on Yas Island.
 The park hosts more than 20 rides and attractions.
 One of the attractions, Formula Rossa, has the same G force one would feel driving in an F1 car and braking at maximum speed.
-It is the world’s fastest roller coaster, powered through the 2.07 km track at speeds up to 240 km/h, reaching 0-100 km/h in less than two seconds.
+It is the world's fastest roller coaster, powered through the 2.07 km track at speeds up to 240 km/h, reaching 0-100 km/h in less than two seconds.
+It is so intense that passengers have to protect their eyes with goggles.